mrixon95/Docs_On_Term3_CCC_course/LinkedIn App/Term3_Week3_Day8_Notes.md

 * connect, follow and message other users
 * list their skills, experience, education and add a link to their github account
 * like and comment on other posts

+Different from LinkedIn as of November, 2020, IT professionals will be able to:
-* advertise for freelance IT work
+* freely advertise themselves for freelance IT work
+* join groups with people who have similar interests

 # Wireframes